 The Federal Reserve’s dot plot explained – and what it says about interest rates

-When the Federal Reserve announces its next interest-rate decision, you want to hold off on connecting any dots.
+When the Federal Reserve announces its next interest-rate decision, you’ll want to hold off on connecting any dots.

 Here’s everything you need to know about the dot plot, including what it is, how to read it — and why you might want to take it with a grain of salt when it’s updated.

-Each dot represents one Fed official – from Powell to Governor Lael Brainard, from New York Fed President John Williams to St. Louis Fed President James Bullard.
+Each dot represents one Fed official — from Powell to board member Lael Brainard, from New York Fed President John Williams to Chicago Fed President Charles Evans.
 Of course, it’s all kept anonymous, and no one knows which official is which dot.

 On the Y-axis is the fed funds rate, and on the X-axis is the year for which officials gave their forecast.